Formulating research questions

 - Theory: a proposition about what causes the phenomenon.
 A theory links two hypothetical constructs or abstract psychological processes.

 - The Hypothesis: a

 testable prediction that describes of relation between two variables derived

 each of which can be operationally

 - Hypothetical construct

 - Internal & external validity

 - Measurement v. experimental studies

-Chapter 3 of the text and three readings.
+Chapter 3 of the text and two readings.